NyteshadeXT/PF2e-Vault/8) Adventures/3B - The Splintered Spring (D179).md

 # Running the Adventure
 **Total Adventure Value:** 335 xp plus gray oozes from the final encounter

-## Religious Relic
-A religious relic has been stolen from a group of pilgrims on their way to the temple of Tymora.
+**Religious Relic ([[Restwell Jobs#Wall Postings|Job Board]]):** A religious relic, Cup of Chance, has been stolen from a group of pilgrims on their way to the temple of Tymora.
 Those who witnessed the theft speak of a swarm of ghostly spiders that entered the priest’s camp past armed guards.
 These spiders targeted and stole the relic with almost humanoid cunning.

-## Ritual Book
+See [[Chendera]] for more details.

-The mage, Ailwin, recently purchased an expensive ritual book for research purposes.
+**Ritual Book:** The mage, Ailwin, recently purchased an expensive ritual book for research purposes.
 While being brought to his estate by well-armed couriers, the book was stolen.
 One wounded courier crawled to Restwell Keep, where he spoke only of being swarmed by “ghost spiders, spawned of the underworld,” before dying.
 Ailwin offers a reward of 50 gp to anyone who can find and return the book.

-## Ulrika is Missing
-The farmers working on the outskirts of Restwell Keep are living in fear after a pack of monstrous “ghost spiders” swarmed through the area.
+**Ulrika is Missing:** The farmers working on the outskirts of Restwell Keep are living in fear after a pack of monstrous “ghost spiders” swarmed through the area.
 A retired adventurer, turned farmer, named Ulrika stood against them and the farmers believe she was killed, and that the spiders hauled off her body in the dead of night.
 The characters are given a description of a unique amulet worn by Ulrika.

 ## The Splintered Spring
 Whichever adventure hook you use to get the characters into the adventure, the party is taken to the last place the spiders were seen by witnesses.
 From there, the creatures’ trail can be followed easily, either over the King’s Wall or within the area of the Chaos Scar.